serokell/blog-posts/Typed Template Haskell/article.md

 Today we will take a quick look at typed Template Haskell.
 This article assumes some familiarity with Template Haskell (TH) already.
 If this is your first journey with TH, then check out our [introduction to Template Haskell](https://serokell.io/blog/introduction-to-template-haskell) first.

 For this article, we will be using GHC 8.10.4.
+However, we will also show the changes that are necessary so the code works in GHC 9.

 ## Why typed TH?